Cultural Facilities Fund

 Evidence that the proposed facilities project:

-- Includes a project budget where the project costs are prioritized and informed by professional third-party bids.
+• Includes a project budget where the project costs are informed by professional third-party bids.

-- Evidence that a project can begin and the match can be raised within 18 months of the application deadline, or by June 2023.
+• Evidence that a project can begin within 12 months of the application deadline.

-- Has identified and/or hired the project’s leadership and key contracted personnel and demonstrated they have the appropriate skills and capacity to implement the project.
+• Has identified and/or hired the project’s key contracted personnel and demonstrated they have the capacity to implement the project.

 Application Instructions